Bordered Heegaard Floer homology: Invariance and pairing: Further developments

-The theory in this paper is in some ways rather limited as a theory of 3-manifolds with boundary: we only deal with a single, connected boundary component, for the somewhat limited $\HFa$ theory, and do not deal with tangles.
-(The present theory does allow for knots that do not cross the boundary.)
-In future papers we will fix all these shortcomings. \begin{itemize} \item For a bordered Heegaard diagram for a 3-manifold $M$ with $\partial M$ consisting of two boundary components $F_1$ and $F_2$, we associate a bimodule over $\Alg(F_1) \otimes \Alg(F_2)$, and similarly for more boundary components.
-These bimodules obey an appropriate version of the Pairing Theorem.
-This allows us to change the parametrization of the boundary, giving a representation of the mapping class group of $F$ on the derived category of modules over~$F$.
-(Concretely, for torus boundary we can, for instance, change the framing on the torus.)
-This homotopy equivalence class of this bimodule is not, however, an invariant of~$M$; it depends on some extra choices. \item It may seem strange to have two different invariants, the type~$D$ and the type~$A$ modules, associated to the same bordered 3-manifold.
-In fact, each one can be computed with the other by tensoring with an appropriate bimodule. \item Decomposing a three-manifold into simple pieces, and calculating the bimodules associated to the pieces, one can calculate the Heegaard Floer homology for large classes of 3-manifolds, using the basic computations and a relevant version of the pairing theorem. \item Andr\'as Juh\'asz has constructed an invariant of sutured manifolds, called sutured Floer homology, which has been remarkably effective at studying geometric questions.
-One can recover that invariant from ours by tensoring with a module associated to the sutures. \item We extend the theory to tangles in 3-manifolds with boundary by suitably modifying the algebra.
-This theory becomes particularly simple in the setting of \emph{grid diagrams}, which have previously been useful for computing $\HFKa$~\cite{MOS06:CombinatorialDescrip,MOST07:CombinatorialLink}.
-In that context the complication of a non-abelian grading group disappears, and all holomorphic curve counts can be done explicitly. \end{itemize}
+The theory presented here is in some ways rather limited as a theory of 3-manifolds with boundary: we deal only with a single, connected boundary component, for the somewhat limited $\HFa$ theory.
+We return to these points in other papers: \begin{itemize} \item For a $3$-manifold $M$ with two boundary components, together with par\-a\-me\-tri\-za\-tions of these boundary components and a framed arc connecting them we associate several types of bimodules~\cite{LOT2}.
+These bimodules are well-defined up to homotopy equivalence, and satisfy appropriate pairing theorems.
+Some parts of this theory are sketched in Appendix~\ref{app:Bimodules}. \item As a special case, these bimodules allow us to change the parametrization of the boundary.
+(For instance, if $F$ is a torus this corresponds to changing the framing on a knot.)
+This gives a representation of the mapping class group of $F$ on the derived category of modules over~$\Alg(\PMC)$.
+This mapping class group action is faithful~\cite{LOT13:faith}.
+(Bimodules for generators of the mapping class group of the torus are given explicitly in Appendix~\ref{app:Bimodules}.) \item The type $A$ and $D$ versions of the bordered invariant of a $3$-manifold with boundary are also related by certain dualizing bimodules~\cite{LOT2}.
+(Again, this is sketched in a little more detail in Appendix~\ref{app:Bimodules}.)
+They are also related by another kind of duality, using the $\Hom$-functor~\cite{LOTHomPair}.
+In particular, $\CFAa(Y)$ can be calculated explicitly from $\CFDa(Y)$, and vice-versa. \item Decomposing a three-manifold into simple pieces, and calculating the (bi\discretionary{-)}{}{)}mod\-ules associated to the pieces, one can calculate the Heegaard Floer invariant $\HFa$ for any 3-manifold, as well as the bordered invariants of any bordered $3$-manifold~\cite{LOT4}.
+Similar techniques, together with a pairing theorem for polygon maps, allow one to compute the spectral sequence from Khovanov homology to $\HFa$ of the branched double cover and, more generally, the link surgery spectral sequence \cite{LOT:DCov1, LOT:DCov2}.
+These methods also allow one to compute the maps on $\HFa$ associated to $4$-dimensional cobordisms~\cite{LOTCobordisms}. \item Andr\'as Juh\'asz has constructed an invariant of sutured manifolds, called sutured Floer homology \cite{Juhasz06:Sutured}, which has been remarkably effective at studying geometric questions \cite{Juhasz08:SuturedDecomp}.
+Rumen Zarev has developed a \emph{bordered-sutured Floer theory} generalizing both bordered Floer homology and sutured Floer homology.
+This theory allows one to recover the sutured invariants by tensoring the bordered Floer invariants with a module recording the sutures \cite{Zarev09:BorSut}.
+In turn, it also shows that much of bordered Floer theory can be captured in terms of sutured Floer homology~\cite{Zarev:JoinGlue}. \end{itemize}